Looking for dog training?

 Welcome to Cowichan Canine!

-Our office is located at 1462 Mile End Road, Cobble Hill,
+We offer classes and private training at 1462 Mile End Road, Cobble Hill.

 CLICK HERE to complete our Online Registration Form